MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -RequiredVersion

 Specifies the exact allowed version of the package that you want to install.
-If you do not add this parameter, **Install-Package** installs the newest available version of the package that also satisfies any maximum version specified by the *MaximumVersion* parameter.
+If you don't add this
+parameter, `Install-Package` installs the package's newest version that satisfies any version
+specified by the **MaximumVersion** parameter.

 ```yaml
 Type: String